RESEARCH STARTER

 The concept of an open economy includes both domestic and foreign markets, meaning that the finances, goods, and services of states with an open economy are made available for both domestic and foreign consumption.
 Additionally, domestic consumers have the option of purchasing goods and services that are imported from other countries.
 The exchange of goods and services between states with open economies is known as international trade.

-In the modern globalized economy, there are few remaining examples of states with closed economies.
+In the globalized economy, there are few remaining examples of states with closed economies.
 One example of a closed economy is that of North Korea.
 Restrictions imposed by North Korea’s totalitarian government, combined with international trading sanctions, prevent the exchange of goods, services, and finance with other countries.
 Another term for a closed economy is autarky.
 Despite official restrictions, many goods are imported into North Korea from neighboring China vis-à-vis a regional black market, or unofficial and unregulated trading system.

 Bibliography